zSnout/Storymatic/docs/README.md

 console.log "spread after", { age: 7, ...oldPerson }
 ```

-Notice how to `spread after` doesn't have the new age.
-This is because the
+Notice how the second object doesn't have the new age.
+This is because spreading
-spread literal overrides the previous `age: 7` property.
+`oldPerson` overrides the previous `age: 7` property.